38elements/38elements.github.com/_posts/2016-05-06-javascript-repository-github-star-ranking.md

 Based on a true story

 chartjs/Chart.js                           21974
-Simple HTML5 Charts using the <canvas> tag
+Simple HTML5 Charts using the &lt;canvas&gt; tag

 gulpjs/gulp                                20910
 The streaming build system